 Since programs differ at each college, students who intend to transfer should consider program outlines in the catalog of the college or university which they plan to attend.
 The following recommended courses will prepare students for most four-year colleges.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.
-See page 26 for general education requirements for the AA&S degree.
+See pages 25-27 for general education requirements for the AA&S degree.

-Recommended Pre-Major Courses Credits
+Recommended Pre-Major CoursesCreditsANT 210Cultural Anthropology5

+ANI ZIV Cultural Antihopology J

+PSY 10 Introduction to Psychology 5

-PSY 101 Introduction to Psychology 5
+PSY 203 5 Introduction to Social Psychology 5

 SOC 110 Introduction to Sociology 5

+SOC 220 ) Marriage and the Family 5

-SOC 270 Social Problems
+SOC 270 ) Social Problems 5

-Reco mmer nded General Education Courses Credits

-CRJ 200 Essentials of Criminal Justice 5
+CRJ 200 Essentials of Criminal Justice .

-HIS 103 Twentieth Century Civilization 5

-HIS 201 United States History I 5

-HIS 202 United States History II 5

-POL 102 American Government & Politics

-POL 103 International Politics 5

-PSY 205 Introduction to Social Psychology.
 5

+ECO 200 Introduction to Economics .
+5

+HIS 103 Twentieth Century Civilization .
+5

+HIS 201 United States History I .
+5

+HIS 202 United States History II .
+5

+POL 102 American Government & Politics .
+5

+POL 103 International Relations .
+5

+POL 206 The Middle East 5

-REL 201 World Religions 5
+World Religions

-REL 211 Religion in America 5
+Religion in America

-SOC 273 Introduction to Social Welfare
+SOC 270 Introduction to Social Welfare 5